LeandroLuccerini/skebby-bundle/README.md

 // Sending SMS
 $smsResponse = $smsClient->sendSms($sms);
-// You can choose to allow invalid recipients (that means that an invalid recipient won't block the entire operation)
+// You can choose to allow invalid recipients (that means that an invalid recipient
-// and if you want have the remaining sms and credit
+// won't block the entire operation) and if you want have the remaining sms and credit
-$smsResponse = $smsClient->sendSms($sms, true/* Allow invalid */,true /* Return remaining */,true/* Return credit */);
+$smsResponse = $smsClient->sendSms($sms,
+    true, // Allow invalid recipients
+    true, // Return remaining
+    true, // Return credit);
 ```

 You can send Sms to groups.
 In this case the recipients must be of type Group